 Once in Dannok, after having your passport checked and stamped ( the Thai Immigration Officer will ask RM2 from you as ‘entry fee’ ), you have to take your passport and photocopy of your vehicle’s grants and present it to Thai Customs.

 Secondly, don’t forget to buy Thai prepaid sim cards at Dannok.
 There are three mobile operators that I know of, namely AIS, DTAC and True.
 I bought an AIS prepaid sim for THB100 with THB15 credit only made available.
 If in Malaysia, you bought a prepaid sim card for RM8, you normally get RM5 credit available!
-When I was at Hatyai Airport, i came across a TRUE booth which offered FREE prepaid sim for tourists!
+When I was at Hatyai Airport, i came across a TRUE booth which offered FREE prepaid sim to tourists!

 During my stay at Hatyai Nai, I enquired about the internet services made available to the local Thai people.
 I was surprised when told by my dear friend that he only pays THB590 ( RM59 ) monthly for fiber optic internet services at the speed of 10MBps!
 For that speed in Malaysia normally users need to pay RM249!